Elyoussf/Elyoussf/README.md

 ### 2. **[Git Clone in Rust](#)**
 - Recreated key Git functionalities for version control.
-- Built to understand the inner workings of distributed systems.
 - **Tech Stack**: Rust

 ### 3. **[Huffman Encoding Tool](#)** *(Work in Progress)*